CxRes/events-query-test/sections/multiple-notifications.md

 ### Termination {#multiple-notifications-response-termination}

-Apart from the connection exceeding time period set in the =duration= key of the =Events= header field, a server MUST end the response immediately after the resource has been deleted.
+Apart from the connection exceeding time period set in the =duration= property of the =Events= header field, a server MUST end the response immediately after the resource has been deleted.